Glavo/kala-common/README.md

 ## Note

+The last version compatible with Java 8 was 0.70.0;
-The last version compatible with Java 8 was 0.70.0.
-Building and running kala common now require Java 21.
+The last version compatible with Java 21 was 0.82.0.

+Building and running kala common now require Java 24.

 ## Donate